List of works based on dreams: Smart card

 Roland Moreno claimed to have thought of the smart card concept in a dream, telling France Soir in a 2006 interview, "I came up with the idea in my sleep...
 To be honest, I'm a lazy bum and my productivity is on the feeble side."
 Moreno patented the idea in 1974.

 Food

 Corn flakes

-The 1894 invention of corn flakes is disputed.
+The 1894 invention of corn flakes is disputed, with different accounts offered by the Kellogg brothers.
 While Will Keith Kellogg claimed to have discovered the flaking process by accident after unintentionally leaving a batch for several days, his brother John Harvey Kellogg attributed his own invention of the process to a dream he had had, saying in a 1927 lecture that:

 While I was hunting for a solution of the problem I was one night awakened about three o'clock in the morning by a telephone call.
 After answering the telephone, as I was returning to bed the thought occurred to me that the dream I was dreaming when I was awakened was an important one and that I should endeavor to gather up the threads and finish it, which I did, and with the result when I awakened in the morning I knew how to make cereal flakes.